 Now, let’s look at the types of pellets in a little more detail:

-- Wadcutter – A cheap, general purpose pellet that is great for lower-powered rifles.
-Is the type of pellet used in professional 10m competition events.
-Here’s an example of what they look like:
+- Wadcutter – A cheap, general-purpose pellet that is great for lower-powered rifles.
+It is the type of pellet used in professional 10m competition events.

 - Domed – Great for field targets and small game hunting, has better aerodynamics than the Wadcutter so can travel longer distances.

 - Hollowpoint – A pellet designed for pest control and hunting.
-It is designed to expand quickly within the target, maximising damage.
+It is designed to expand quickly within the target, maximizing damage.
 Don’t expect good results above about 35 yards though.

 - Pointed – The best type of pellet for penetration but generally regarded as not being quite as accurate as domed pellets.

 My one tip though would be to not buy the cheapest.
 This is actually okay if you’re outside plinking but for pest control, you want to get the right pellet for your gun and definitely not the cheapest!

 If you’d like to check out the best place to buy your pellets from, head over to here.